Chadsta05/AsmonGoldFinder/README.md

 ## Credits

-- Architecture inspired by dependency-injected, testable addon design
 - Secure targeting pattern aligned with how addons like **RareScanner** use `/targetexact` instead of unprotected targeting APIs